Powerlearnproject/se-assignment-day-2-git-and-github-titusedsaaAAA/README.md

 public and private respositories;developers can choose to share their code publicly or keep it private within their team

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
+process:
+1.sign in to github-Go to GitHub and log into your account.
+2.Create a new repository-click on the "+" icon in top right corner and select "new repository".
+3.Repository Details-
+repository name:choose a meaningful and unique name.
+Description(Optional):Provide a brief summary of the repository's purpose.
+4.Visibility settings-
+public;Anyone can view the repository. private;only you and collaborators can access it.

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?